 The biggest benefit of a Forex card is that you can lock in the foreign exchange rate when you top it with your local currency.
 This means that if you buy a Forex card and load it with US$ 100 at the rate of 1 US$ = 66 Rupees then you need to spend only Rs 6,600.
-On the other hand if you use a debit or credit card to make purchases in US$, then the foreign exchange rate prevailing on the purchase will apply.
+On the other hand, if you use a debit or credit card to make purchases in US$, then the foreign exchange rate prevailing on the purchase will apply.
 There will also be additional taxes and bank charges.

-Last year saw 5.4 million Indians travelling abroad for business and short term tourism.
+Last year saw 5.4 million Indians traveling abroad for business and short term tourism.
 Considering that India’s population is close to 1.35 billion this is less than 0.5% of the country’s population.
-This shows there is enormous potential for growth of India’s outbound tourism and it will only increase in the coming days.
+This shows there is enormous potential for the growth of India’s outbound tourism and it will only increase in the coming days.

 The 30/70 Rule For Tourists

-It is always recommended that tourists carry thirty percent of their travel budget in cash and the remaining seventy percent should be carried digitally in the form of credit cards or travellers checks.
+It is always recommended that tourists carry thirty percent of their travel budget in cash and the remaining seventy percent should be carried digitally in the form of credit cards or traveler’s checks.
 You can use the cash to pay for your taxi and minor purchases while the Forex card can be used to pay for accommodation and purchases.

-The answer to which bank offers the best currency conversion rates on it’s forex card depends on many factors.
+The answer to which bank offers the best currency conversion rates on its forex card depends on many factors.
 CaxtonFx which is featured below offers the best rate followed by Axis and then ICICI Bank.
 The private sector banks in India generally offer better rates than the PSU’s like SBI and Bank Of Baroda.

 ICICI Bank Forex Card – www.icicibank.com

 You can order this card online from the comfort of your residence and it will be delivered to your doorstep.
 The card can then be activated by logging online and connecting it with your mobile phone.
 The card can be managed through the i-Mobile phone app.
-The bank charges a fee of US$ 5 for cash withdrawals at foreign bank ATM’s so remember to carry plenty of cash if you are travelling with this card.
+The bank charges a fee of US$ 5 for cash withdrawals at foreign bank ATM’s so remember to carry plenty of cash if you are traveling with this card.

 CaxtonFx – www.caxtonfx.com

 The Caxton MasterCard is available for free and is a multi-currency card.
-You can use it make payments in 23 different currencies without incurring any additional charges.
+You can use it to make payments in 23 different currencies without incurring any additional charges.
 They claim to offer better foreign exchange rates than banks and airport counters.
-They also have a Caxton Plus card that comes built in with family travel insurance and free replacement in case your card is lost.
+They also have a Caxton Plus card that comes built-in with family travel insurance and free replacement in case your card is lost.
 You can keep track of your spending by logging into your account using the Caxton mobile application.